Student Handbook: Student Code of Conduct

 - Notification of allegations at least three days in advance of a FORMAL conduct hearing, unless waived by the student, or revoked by the College for the sake of expediency in serious matters involving the safety or well-being of the College community.
 In certain instances, additional infractions may be revealed as the hearing progresses.
 The student will, of course, be held accountable for such Conduct Code violations, even though said violations were not noted in the original notification.

-- The right to a hearing either by the Dean of Students and/or his or her designee, or by the Conduct board (depending upon the severity of the charges and the discretion of the appropriate College officials, particularly the Dean of Students).
+- The right to a hearing either by the Chief Student Affairs Officer and/or their designee, or by the Conduct board (depending upon the severity of the charges and the discretion of the appropriate College officials, particularly the Chief Student Affairs Officer).

-- The right to admit or deny all charges, to call witnesses, and to present evidence on his or her own behalf.
+- The right to admit or deny all charges, to call witnesses, and to present evidence on their own behalf.

 - The right to seek an appeal as described elsewhere in this Handbook.